soumyadip1995/BabyGPT/README.md

 - :heavy_check_mark: Tensor Manipulations need to be done.
 Tensor ops Need to be explored.
 Received attention and value tensors .
 - :heavy_check_mark: A preliminary multi head attention has been added. needs cleaning up.
 A single head attention has been added.
-- A feedforward layer on the encoder side needs to be added.
+- :heavy_check_mark: A feedforward layer on the encoder side has been added.
 - Develop intuition as to how to make use of it further in a bigram or an n-gram model.
 - Tensor ops on ngram and bigram models.
 On multi head attention.